VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

-\textbf{Input.} The environment change detection happens by processing only the frequency domain representation of the received 5G pilots.
-Specifically, we create a 3D matrix of 5G received pilots using pilots of 3 consecutive frames.
-Preparing the input to the Monitor component does not impose additional signal processing steps to the system, as the received frequency domain pilots are already prepared as an input component to DeepRx.
-Depending on the selected pilot pattern (see Fig.~\ref{fig:pilots}), the number of pilot columns will be different which leads to different input sizes for the Monitor NN.
-In our selected pilot pattern (explained in Section~\ref{sec:prelim-sionna}) each OFDMA subframe consists of complex-valued pilots with dimension 36 along the frequency axis and dimension 3 along the time axis.
+\textbf{Input.} The wireless channel change detection happens through processing the frequency domain representation of the received 5G pilots.
+Specifically, we create a 3D matrix using pilots in 3 consecutive received frames.
+Constricting the input of the Monitor does not impose additional signal processing steps to the system, as the received frequency domain pilots are already prepared as an input component to DeepRx~\cite{deeprx}.
+Depending on the selected pilot pattern, the number of pilot columns will be different which leads to different input sizes for the Monitor.
+In our selected pilot pattern (see the bottom of Fig.~\ref{fig:monitor-input}) each OFDMA subframe consists of complex-valued pilots with dimensions 36 and 3 along the frequency and time axes, respectively.
 We take pilot matrices from all the 10 subframes in 3 consecutive 5G radio frames and concatenate them along the time axis.
-We separate the real and imaginary parts of the pilots, and to be compliant with ``channel first'' configuration in \texttt{PyTorch}, we bring this dimension of 2 to the beginning.
-Consquently, we form a matrix (tensor) of size (2, 90, 36) that is the input to the Monitor NN.
-The process of preparing inputs for the Monitor NN using 3 consecutive 5G radio frames each comprising 10 subframes (with pattern (c) in Fig.~\ref{fig:pilots}) is shown in Fig.~\ref{fig:monitor-input}.
+We separate the real and imaginary parts of the pilots and form a matrix (tensor) with size (2, 90, 36) that is the input to the Monitor NN.
+The process of preparing inputs for the Monitor using 3 consecutive 5G radio frames each comprising 10 subframes is shown in Fig.~\ref{fig:monitor-input}.

-\textbf{Output.} Output of the Monitor is a binary decision (ID or OOD) per input tensor.
+\textbf{Output.} The output of the Monitor is a binary decision (ID or OOD) per input tensor.